UniversalDependencies/docs/_arr/template-index.md

 * According to typographical rules, many punctuation marks are attached to a neighboring word.
 They are given as separate tokens (words);

 ---
-**Instruction**: Describe the general rules for delimiting words (for example, based on whitespace and punctuation) and exceptions to these rules.
-Specify whether words with spaces and/or multiword tokens occur.
-Include links to further language-specific documentation if available.

----

 ## Morphology